MalcolmMashig/detectCNVs/README.md

 DESCRIPTION: (from ExomeDepth) R package metadata

-gatk: the GATK sequencing toolset that is utilized by the SECNVs simulator
+gatk: the GATK sequencing toolset that is utilized by the SECNVs simulator; since it was too large to push to Github, please download with "git clone https://github.com/broadinstitute/gatk.git"

 ground-truth.csv: the true CNVs for sample read depth counts provided by ExomeDepth (ExomeCount) which were used for a heuristic evaluation of accounting for characteristic regions